Capital Campaign Case for Support: How to Write Your Own

 Capital Campaign Plan: Materials for a Comprehensive Communications Strategy

-Communications for your campaign will shift for each phase of the campaign.
-The audiences will grow, the messages will change and the vehicles you use to communicate will take different forms.
+As you move through your campaign phases, your communication strategy will shift.
+Your audience will grow, your messages will change, and the vehicles you use to communicate will take different forms.
 But the key ideas will all flow from the case for support.

-You will find it helpful to create a grid like the one below that shows the audiences, messages and vehicles for each of four sections of your campaign.
+To track your strategy’s evolution, create a grid like the one below that shows the audiences, messages, and vehicles for each of the four phases of your campaign.

-In the Pre-Campaign phase, you will involve a small group of insiders and you will work with preliminary project plans, usually in draft form.
+In the Pre-Campaign phase, your audience is a small group of insiders, and you will work with preliminary project plans, usually in draft form.

-Through the Quiet phase of your campaign, you will solicit gifts from the donors with the greatest capacity and your board members.
+Through the Quiet phase of your campaign, you will solicit gifts from board members and other donors with the greatest capacity.
 These conversations are usually most effective when you share essential information without slick presentations.
-You’ll need well-written and clean material to explain the project.
+You’ll need well-written and clean materials to explain the project.

-As your campaign proceeds, you’ll find that the audiences, message and vehicles change.
-Until finally, by the end, you might be creating swag — hats, tee shirts, banners and more.
+As your campaign proceeds, you’ll find that the audiences, message, and vehicles change.
+Until finally, by the end, you might be creating swag, like hats, t-shirts, banners, and more.

 You will need a full range of campaign materials